satorici/satori-cli/src/satoricli/docs/language_playbooks.md

 #### Private Playbooks

-Your playbooks are private by default.
-The following command prints the playbooks executed by run, ci and/or monitor:
+In case you need to check your previously executed playbooks, you may do so with the following command:
 `satori-cli playbook`

+Your playbooks are private by default, and you can further interact with them with their id to read them:

+`satori-cli playbook ID`

+Or to delete them:

+`satori-cli playbook ID delete`

-#### Examples
+#### Import Playbooks

 Playbooks can be imported by other playbooks.
 Local files or publicly available playbooks from Satori can be imported by other playbooks.
 They are executed on the order that they were introduced on the YAML file.